surfstudio/surf-flutter-app-template/docs/firebase.md

 [Actual offical guide.](https://firebase.google.com/docs/android/setup)

-- In the center of the project overview page, click the Android icon (plat_android) or Add app to launch the setup workflow.
+- In the center of the project overview page, click the Android icon or Add app to launch the setup workflow.

 - Enter your app's package name in the Android package name field.
 The current package name can be found in your module (app-level) Gradle file, usually android/app/build.gradle, defaultConfig section (example package name: com.yourcompany.yourproject).